 17th March 2026

-From Compliance to Consequence: Is Your Board Protected Under the 2026 Statutory Duty?
+From Compliance to Consequence: Is Your Board understanding & responding risk

 In 2026, the “corporate” and “clinical” sides of aged care are no longer separate silos.
-Under the Aged Care Act 2024, the Board of Directors is legally responsible for the clinical outcomes of every older person receiving funded aged care services.
+Under the Aged Care Act 2024, the Governing body is accountable for the clinical outcomes via the delivery of funded aged care services.
 The introduction of the Statutory Duty means that if a systemic clinical failure occurs—such as a widespread outbreak or a pattern of neglected pressure injuries—the Board must prove they exercised “due diligence” to prevent it.

 The Clinical-to-Boardroom Pipeline